← Back to gallery

 Face Assembly

 A quieter cube highlights visible face separation and transform responsibility.
+Keep labels and face colors simple when demonstrating transform order.

 • face-rotate